scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 Minimizing/maximizing lists of records
 --------------------------------------

-Unlike numbers, records do not have an ordering: you cannot call [ak.min](https://awkward-array.readthedocs.io/en/latest/_auto/ak.min.html) on an array of records.
+Unlike numbers, records do not have an ordering: you cannot call {func}`ak.min` on an array of records.
 But usually, what you want to do instead is to find the minimum or maximum of some quantity calculated from the records and pick records (or record fields) from that.

 ```{code-cell} ipython3
 array = ak.Array([